 4. Flutter Vs React Native – Configuration and Setup

-On the other hand, Flutter provides detailed information on IDE setup and platform setup for both iOS and Android.
+On the other hand, Flutter provides detailed information on IDE setup and platform setup for both Android and iOS development.
 On top of this, Flutter has got a CLI tool called flutter doctor which can guide developers through the setup without much trouble.
 It thoroughly inspects which cross platform development tools are already installed on the local machine and which tools need to be configured.
 Once the flutter doctor command is happy, we can move forward with developing a new Flutter app.

 Hence, comparing Flutter vs React Native, Flutter provides better CLI support and a proper roadmap to setting up the framework.
 Adding to it, Project configuration can be done easily as well.